emberjs/data/README.md

 });
 ```

-### Finding a Specific Model Instance
+### Finding a Specific Record Instance

-You can retrieve a model by its unique ID by using the `find` method:
+You can retrieve a record by its unique ID by using the `find` method:

 ```javascript
 var model = App.store.find(App.Person, 1);
 ```

-If that specific model has already been loaded, it will be returned
+If that specific record has already been loaded, it will be returned
 immediately.
 Otherwise, an empty object will be returned.
 You can setup
 bindings and observers on the properties you're interested in; as soon
 as the data returns from the persistence layer, all of the attributes
 you specified will be updated automatically.

 Besides `find()`, all of the methods described below operate in a similar
 fashion.
-By returning empty objects, you can use the models returned from
-the store immediately in your views.
-They will be updated automatically
-as soon as the data is loaded.

-### Querying Model Instances
+### Querying Record Instances

 You can make a server query by passing an Object as the second parameter to
 find.
 In this case, you will get back a `ModelArray` object.